Skip to main content

 How to Invest in Databricks IPO: Buy Databricks Stock

 An official date for the Databricks IPO remains to be announced, yet CEO Ali Ghodsi did imply a possibly forthcoming IPO in his August 2021 comment concerning their most Series H funding round: that it “does not push out the IPO.”
-Also, considering the current S&P 500 bear market, this suggests further news of an IPO by 2024.
+Also, considering the current S&P 500 price levels, this suggests further news of an IPO by 2024.

 Databricks currently touts a solid 38 billion USD valuation as of this Series H funding, which raised a massive 1.6 billion USD.
 The company’s February 2021 Series G funding round landed it a 28 billion USD valuation.
 In other words, a 36% jump in a little over half a year.